haraka/haraka-config/README.md

 ```

 On the options declarations, key names are formatted as section.key.
-If the key name does not specify a section, it is presumed to be [main].
+If the key name does not specify a section, it is presumed to be `[main]`.

-This ensures these values are converted to true Javascript booleans when parsed, and supports the following options for boolean values:
+Declaring booleans ensures that values are converted as boolean when parsed, and supports the following options for boolean values:

 ```
 true, yes, ok, enabled, on, 1